DevonSav/MyCV/README.md

 # My Personal CV
- A site with details about myself including links to my other projects.
+ A webpage with my CV including links to my other work.
+This will be updated as I create more projects.